Model#

 In the following sections, we walk through snippets of application code to demonstrate the copy, rename and delete

-, lists, ML models, and scripts.
+operations on prefixed tensors, Datasets, lists, ML models, and scripts.
 The examples

 demonstrate these operations within the same script where the data